-Talking with your children about your divorce can be challenging, but talking with them about college is exciting.
-College can be expensive, so it is important to understand how much you and your ex-spouse are obligated to pay.
+Talking with your child(ren) about your divorce can be challenging, but talking with them about college is exciting.
+However, it is important to understand how much you and your ex-spouse are obligated to pay.

 In determining the cost of higher education, courts consider the following factors: